 Near the popular Looking Glass Falls is the hidden jewel of Moore Cove Falls.
-Access to this 50-foot tall waterfall is via a small parking area by a stone bridge on U.S. 276 (Forest Heritage Scenic Byway), one mile north (toward the Blue Ridge Parkway) from Looking Glass Falls in Pisgah National Forest.
-A separate wooden pedestrian bridge takes you across the creek to access the 3/4 mile trail (1.5 miles roundtrip).
+Access this 50-ft. tall waterfall via a small parking area by a stone bridge on U.S. 276 (Forest Heritage Scenic Byway), one mile north (toward the Blue Ridge Parkway) from Looking Glass Falls in Pisgah National Forest.
+A separate wooden pedestrian bridge takes you across the creek to access the 3/4-mile trail (1.5 miles round-trip).
 There are no signs on the highway for Moore Cove, but there is an information board by the parking lot so you will know you are in the right spot!

 The hike is relatively easy with a few steep steps, mostly at the beginning of the trail.
 It's a beautiful walk, crossing Moore Creek several times before you reach the waterfall.
 The trail travels primarily through a lush, hardwood forest with areas of rosebay rhododendron and carpets of fern.
 The trail, after passing behind the falls, continues to reach a campsite and eventually another, similar falls about half the height of Moore Cove Falls.
 This part of the trail is a bit eroded and steeper.